frothkoetter/cdw/README.md

        substring(lpad(deptime,4,'0'),1,2),':', substring(lpad(deptime,4,'0'),3,2) ,':00' )) > nvl(max_ts,0);
 ```

-Now you maintain the offset and create a new batch_id and meta data about the batch content into the offset table:
+Maintain the offset and create a new batch_id and meta data about the batch content into the offset table:

 ```SQL
 insert into flights_batch_offset(run_ts,from_ts,to_ts,row_count)